Adeline-Lacroix/Adeline-Lacroix.github.io/_pages/cv.md

 4. **Autism in Females: Dispelling Common Misconceptions**, Aspie Friendly Lecture.
 Clermont-Ferrand, France.

 **2023**
-5. **Différences liées au sexe dans la perception visuelle des visages chez les adultes autistes et non autistes: Influence des mécanismes prédictifs?**, Scientific and Participative Mediation "Sex/gender and sensory perception in neurodevelopmental disorders", Paris, France.
+5. **Sex differences in visual perception of faces in autistic and non-autistic adults: the impact of predictive brain mechanisms?**, Scientific and Participative Mediation "Sex/gender and sensory perception in neurodevelopmental disorders", Paris, France.
 6. **My Book on Autism in Females**, Talk on my book for "Aspie-Friendly University", Online, France.
 7. **Women in Science**, Invited for the Roundtable on Women in Science for the Biotechno Forum, Grenoble, France.
-8. **Autisme au féminin: Dépasser les lieux commun avec l'approche scientifique**, Presentation for the organization "Autisme Genève", Geneva, Switzerland.
+8. **Autism in Females: Going Beyond Common Places with a Scientific Approach**, Presentation for the organization "Autisme Genève", Geneva, Switzerland.
-9. **Autisme: et les filles...?**, Presentation for Primary School Teachers and Special Need Teachers, Paris, France.
+9. **Autism: And the Girls...?**, Presentation for Primary School Teachers and Special Needs Teachers, Paris, France.
-10. **Les filles et l'autisme: moins nombreuses? moins visibles?
-Mythes et réalités**, Presentation for the Self-Regulation System Day, Online, France.
+10. **Girls and Autism: Fewer in Number?
+Less Visible?
+Myths and Realities**, Presentation for the Self-Regulation System Day, Online, France.
-11. **Autisme au féminin**, One Day of Lecture for the Organization "Autisme Suisse Romande", Lausanne, Switzerland.
+11. **Autism in Females**, One Day of Lecture for the Organization "Autisme Suisse Romande", Lausanne, Switzerland.
-12. **Autisme au féminin**, Talk for the Autism Awareness Day for the Organization Asperger Lorraine, Metz, France.
+12. **Autism in Females**, Talk for Autism Awareness Day for the Organization Asperger Lorraine, Metz, France.
-13. **Femmes autistes: les oubliées**, Workshop "Science Infuse" organized by the Library of Grenoble Alpes University, Grenoble, France.
+13. **Autistic Females: The Forgotten Ones**, Workshop "Science Infuse" organized by the Library of Grenoble Alpes University, Grenoble, France.

 **2022**
-14. **L’autisme au féminin**, Oral Presentation for the Organization Parlons d’Autisme, Neuchâtel, Switzerland.
+14. **Autism in Females**, Oral Presentation for the Organization Parlons d’Autisme, Neuchâtel, Switzerland.
-15. **Autisme au féminin**, Presentation for the Organization Autisme Bassin Lémanique, Margencel, France.
+15. **Autism in Females**, Presentation for the Organization Autisme Bassin Lémanique, Margencel, France.
-16. **L’autisme au féminin**, One Day Training for the Organization Autisme Suisse Romande, Neuchâtel, Switzerland.
+16. **Autism in Women**, One Day Training for the Organization Autisme Suisse Romande, Neuchâtel, Switzerland.
-17. **Devenir parent quand on est autiste: des challenges supplémentaires?**, Webinar iMind, France.
+17. **Becoming a Parent When You Are Autistic: Additional Challenges?**, Webinar iMind, France.

 **2021**
-18. **La question identitaire chez les femmes autistes adultes**, Webinar for the Groupement National des Centres Ressources Autisme, Grenoble, France.
+18. **The Identity Question in Adult Autistic Women**, Webinar for the Groupement National des Centres Ressources Autisme, Grenoble, France.
-19. **La fatigabilité des personnes autistes**, Round Table for the SpielAct Festival, Genève, Switzerland.
+19. **Fatigue in Autistic People**, Round Table for the SpielAct Festival, Genève, Switzerland.

 **2019**
-20. **L’autisme au féminin: profil et diagnostic**, Oral Presentation for « Femmes avant tout » at the French National Assembly, Paris, France.
+20. **Autism in Females: Profile and Diagnosis**, Oral Presentation for "Femmes avant tout" at the French National Assembly, Paris, France.
-21. **État des lieux de la recherche sur les femmes autistes**, Oral Presentation for Autisme 22, Saint Brieuc, France.
+21. **Current State of Research on Autistic Females**, Oral Presentation for Autisme 22, Saint Brieuc, France.
-22. **Filles et femmes autistes, de l’ombre à la lumière**, Oral Presentation at the Haute École de Travail Social et de la Santé, Lausanne, Switzerland.
+22. **Autistic Girls and Women: From Shadows to Light**, Oral Presentation at the Haute École de Travail Social et de la Santé, Lausanne, Switzerland.

 **2018**
-23. **L’autisme au féminin durant l’enfance: profil et dépistage**, 2nd Congress of “L’étoile d’Asperger”, Toulouges, France.
+23. **Autism in Females During Childhood: Profile and Screening**, 2nd Congress of “L’étoile d’Asperger”, Toulouges, France.
-24. **L’autisme au féminin: quelles spécificités?**, Centre d’Évaluation Savoyard de L’autisme, Chambéry, France.
+24. **Autism in Females: What Specificities?**, Centre d’Évaluation Savoyard de L’autisme, Chambéry, France.
-25. **L’autisme au féminin, que dit la recherche?**, Presentation for Autism Geneva, Geneva, Switzerland.
+25. **Autism in Females: What Does Research Say?**, Presentation for Autism Geneva, Geneva, Switzerland.
-26. **L’autisme au féminin: état des connaissances et stratégies d’accompagnement scolaire**, Haute École de Travail Social et de la Santé, Lausanne, Switzerland.
+26. **Autism in Females: State of Knowledge and Educational Support Strategies**, Haute École de Travail Social et de la Santé, Lausanne, Switzerland.

-## BROADCAST INTERVIEWS
+### BROADCAST INTERVIEWS

-**2023-09-10**
+2023.09.10
-1. **Autism in Females**, Interview for the French Radio France Bleu Isère.
+1. **Autism in females**, Interview for the French radio France Bleu Isère.

-**2023-09-08**
+2023.09.08
-2. **Being a Female and Autistic**, Podcast "Troubles dans le Spectre" realized by the Research Center IMind Lyon.
+2. **Being a female and autistic**, Podcast "Troubles dans le spectre" realized by the research center IMind Lyon.
 50 minutes.

-**2023-06-12**
+2023.06.12
-3. **Autism in Females: Presentation of How Autism Presents in Females and Why They Are Underdiagnosed**, Presentation of my Book.
-The Program is the 13/14 on the French National Radio France Inter - 10 minutes.
+3. **Autism in females: presentation of how autism presents in females and why they are underdiagnosed.
+Presentation of my book.**, The program is the 13/14 on the French national radio France Inter - 10 minutes.

-**2023-05-16**
+2023.05.16
-4. **Autism in Females: Presentation of How Autism Manifests in Females, What Are Their Specificities and Presentation of My Book**, Invited for the Broadcast "L'instantané", on the French Regional Channel France 3 Alpes.
+4. **Autism in females: presentation of how autism manifests in females, what are their specificities and presentation of my book.**, Invited for the broadcast "L'instantané", on the French regional channel France 3 Alpes.
 10 minutes.

-**2023-05-12**
+2023.05.12
-5. **Autism in Females: Sex Ratio, Diagnostic, Research**, Interview for the French Radio Vivre FM.
+5. **Autism in females: sex ratio, diagnostic, research**, Interview for the French radio Vivre FM.
 45 minutes.

-**2023-03-23**
-6. **Autism in Females and Females with Autism**, Podcast for the French Radio "La Voix des Femmes", Paris, France.
-40 minutes.

-**2023-03-20**
-7. **Women in Science**, Presentation of my Research on Autism in Females, Invited for the Podcast “Les grandes histoires” on the French Radio “France Culture”.
-25 minutes.

-**2023-01-22**
-8. **Autism in Females**, Interview with the French Newspaper Le Dauphiné Libéré.
-1 hour.

-**2022-09-12**
-9. **Autism in Females**, Interview for the French Newspaper Le Monde.
-1 hour.

-## MEDIA APPEARANCES

-**2024-06-20**
-1. **Autism in Females: State of the Art and Future Perspectives**, Presentation of the Conference at the International Conference on Autism Research, Paris, France.
-**2024-04-23**
-2. **The Role of Gender in Autism Diagnosis**, Radio Show on "La santé en direct", Paris, France.

-**2023-10-22**
-3. **Focus on Women with Autism: Research and Clinical Advances**, Presentation for the "Forum Autisme" organized by the French Association "Autisme et Société".

-**2023-10-10**
-4. **Autism and Gender Differences: A Review of Current Research**, Presentation at the "International Neurodevelopmental Disorders Conference", Toulouse, France.

-**2023-08-30**
-5. **Understanding Autism in Women: An Overview**, Talk at the "Festival de la Science" organized by the French Ministry of Education, Paris, France.

-**2023-05-25**
-6. **Autism in Females: An Overview of Recent Findings**, Presentation for the “International Conference on Autism Spectrum Disorder”, Geneva, Switzerland.

-**2022-11-12**
-7. **Women with Autism: Challenges and Advances**, Presentation for the “National Forum on Autism”, Paris, France.
+2023.04.01 & 2023.04.02
+6. **My fMRI research on socio-emotional flexibility in autistic males and females and my book on autism in females**, Journal of France 3 Alpes (French television).
+2 minutes.

+2023.03.03
+7. **My research on autism in females**, Podcast "Echos des sciences".
+Subject: "Femmes de tête".
+20 minutes.

+2022.10.12
+8. **Award For Women in Science and my research in visual perception in autism**, Interview for the French radio France Bleu Pays de Savoie for the journal of 8:00.
+5 minutes.

+### TEXT INTERVIEWS

+2023.08.31
+1. **"3 questions à Adeline Lacroix.
+Les femmes autistes sont sous-diagnostiquées."** (Autism in females is under-diagnosed.
+3 questions to Adeline Lacroix), Interview by M. Olano for "Sciences Humaines" (national journal).

+2023.08.07
+2. **"Autisme au féminin"** (Autism in females), Interview from E. Bozon-Verduraz for "Le Dauphiné Libéré" (regional journal).

+2023.07.07
+3. **"Pendant longtemps, on a exclu que les femmes pouvaient être autistes"** (For a long time, it was ruled out that women could be autistic.), Interview for "Elle" (national journal).

+2023.06.19
+4. **"Adeline Lacroix, son combat face à l'autisme au féminin"** (Adeline Lacroix, her fight for autistic women) Portrait: Ils font bouger votre région (Portrait: personalities who boost your region), Interview by S. Falcoz for "Le Dauphiné Libéré" (regional journal).

+2023.03.31
+5. **"Qui sont les aspergirls?"** (Who are the aspergirls?), Interview by Christelle Gilquin for "Femmes d'aujourd'hui" (Belgium national journal).

+2022.10.20
+6. **"Une chercheuse originaire du chablais récompensée pour son travail sur l'autisme"** (A researcher from the Chablais region wins an award for her work on autism).
+Interview on my research and my award., Interview by M. Dumur for "Le Messager" (local French journal).

+2022.10.14
+7. **"Une chercheuse récompensée pour ses travaux sur l'autisme"** (A researcher wins an award for her work on autism).
+Interview on my research and my award., Interview by S. Falcoz for "Le Dauphiné Libéré" (French regional journal).

+2021.04.02
+8. **"Les communes s'illuminent en bleu pour la journée de l'autisme"** (Communes light up in blue for Autism Day).
+Interview on my journey as an autistic woman doing research on autism., Interview by B. Dorat for "Le Dauphiné Libéré" (regional French journal).

+2019.03.31
+9. **"En neurosciences, les choses progressent"** (In neuroscience, things are improving).
+How neurosciences benefit autism research., Interview by Isabelle Calendre for "Le Dauphiné Libéré" (regional French journal).

+**OTHER SCIENTIFIC ACTIVITIES**

+- Member of the work team “Participatory research school” – organization of the first participatory research school in Autism and Neurodevelopmental Disorder in 2025 with the Scientific Interest Group for Autism and Neurodevelopmental Disorders.
+- Contribution to the organization of conferences with the national Scientific Interest Group for Autism and Neurodevelopmental Disorders.
+- Committee Member of the research focus group for the inter-ministerial delegation for the national autism strategy (2023 – 2027).
+- Member of the scientific committee for the 2nd national conference on autism.
+November 19 – 20, 2021.
+Bern, Switzerland.
+- Reviewer for *Visual Cognition*, *Neuropsychiatric Disease and Treatment*, *Autism*, *Brain Research*, *Journal of Autism and Developmental Disorder*.
+- Labtimes: Talks on various methodological topics based on articles (e.g., Drift Diffusion Model; Data Transformation; Random Effect Structure in Mixed Models; Open Science) + Labtimes organization.

+**SKILLS**

+- **Programming languages**: R (Intermediate), Matlab (Beginner), Overleaf (Beginner).
+- **Neuroimaging**: Brainstorm (Beginner to Intermediate), SPM (Beginner).
+- **Languages**: French (Native), English (Professional).